 Breast Cancer: One in Eight...

-There is now general agreement that screening mammography can reduce the rate of death from breast cancer among women who are age 40 or older.
+There is now general agreement among professionals that screening mammography can reduce the rate of death from breast cancer among women who are age 40 or older.
 Scientific studies have shown a decrease in mortality of 15-35% in women 50-69 years of age.
 Women between the ages of 40-49 have a smaller but significant decrease of 15-20%.

 The major limitation of mammography is that breast cancer can be difficult or impossible to see in women who have "dense" breasts.
 Dense breasts contain large amounts of glandular and fibrous tissue (in contrast to women with breasts composed mainly of fatty tissue), which have a similar contrast appearance to breast cancers.